 Keeping homes warmer with heaters and air conditioning will help over the winter months, however, the added increase in energy consumption will directly reflect in energy bills.
-With more people working from home energy bills are expected to rise at a higher rate.

 Now is the time to make changes that will keep the warmth in and cold out.